 What are the benefits?

-- Training will provide you with valuable knowledge and skills, especially in presentation skills and environmental interpretation
+- Training will provide you with valuable knowledge and skills

 - A free uniform is provided for volunteers to wear